preswood/SevenA520/README.md

 - [ ] NVIDIA GeForce 6 (AGP/PCI)
 - [ ] NVIDIA GeForce 5 and older
 - [ ] Other NVIDIA AGP cards

+## 3 - Installing Windows 7
+It is absolutely crucial that you install an ***x64*** version of ***STOCK*** Windows 7.
+No bootlegs.
+No modded versions.
+Just bog standard Windows 7.
+Here is a list of tested versions that should work just fine:

+- Windows 7 Ultimate SP1
+- Windows 7 Professional SP1
+- Windows 7 Home Premium SP1
+- Windows 7 Enterprise SP1

+If you don't have a copy of Windows 7 you can download it from [here](https://massgrave.dev/windows_7_links).
+If you don't have a mouse remember that you can still use TAB to navigate through both the installer and Windows in general.

+## 4 - Installing drivers
+Download, copy and extract the zip included in the release files from another OS (Linux on a USB, Windows on another drive, etc) onto the new Windows 7 drive.
+You can place it anywhere but for convenience it's best to place it into Windows 7's "C:" drive.
+Once you've done that we'll get Windows 7 ready for the driver installations.

+###

+### 4.2 - WUFUC
+Before you update Windows using the included update file you must first run **wufuc.exe*** to disable the CPU check.
+This is because the windows update we need checks your CPU before installing and because it doesn't recognise Ryzen CPUs it halts and gives errors.
+To bypass this you must install wufuc.
+You can find the executable in the extracted folder.

+### 4.3 -